hathibelagal-dev/instantpolyglot/docs/eng/Malagasy.md

 - **Ny hazo no vanon-ko lakana, ny tany naniriany no tsara** (The tree is suitable to be a canoe, the land where it grew is good)
 - **Izay mitambatra vato, izay misaraka fasika** (Those who unite are like rock, those who separate are like sand)
 - **Ny adala tsy atelina** (The fool is not swallowed - meaning one should not let foolishness overcome them)
-- **Ny tody tsy misy fa ny atao no miverina** (There is no revenge, but what is done comes back - similar to "what goes around comes around")
+- **Ny tody tsy misy fa ny atao no miverina** (There is no revenge, but what is done comes back - similar to “what goes around comes around”)

 ## Pragmatics and Discourse